kangli-bionic/edX-MITx--6.00.2x-Introduction-to-Computational-Thinking-and-Data-Science/Lecture 7 - part 3 - goodness of fit.md

+# Lecture 7 - Part 3: Goodness of Fit

 ## Another Experiment

 Let's assume that fire an arrow at a target.
 When we release the arrow, it will fly to the target.
 Suppose we've taken a bunch of measurements.